d2r2/upstream-hostapd-force-ht40-mode-patch/README.md

 Disclamer 2
 -----------
 I'm not recommended to use hostapd with wifi hardware adapters based on Realtek chipsets.
 My personal experience demonstrate - Realtek had bad support of nl80211 netlink interface, and, as a result, hostapd behavior looks buggy with Realtek hardware.
-Opposite - and this is again from my personal experience - Ralink network devices work stably and reliably with hostapd.
+Opposite - and this is again from my personal experience - Ralink network devices work much more stably and reliably with hostapd.

 Compilation and installation